 - Press an apple corer (or cookie cutter) into the center of a completely cool cupcake.
 After removing the middle, use your finger to press down any remaining cake in the center of the cupcake.
 This helps form a barrier between the paper liner and the lemon curd.

 - Spoon a tablespoon of the Meyer lemon curd into the hole you made in the cupcake.
-Gently tap the cupcake to settle the curd a bit adding a little more curd if there's a dip in the filling.
-It's okay if the curd overflows slightly (or more than slightly), but remember that the meringue needs something dry to stick to later.
-Continue removing and filling the cupcakes' centers.
-Set the tray of cupcakes aside while you make the Swiss meringue topping.
+Gently tap the cupcake to settle the curd a bit adding a little more curd if there's a divot in the filling.

 Make the Swiss Meringue Topping

-Decorate and Enjoy the Lemon Meringue Cupcakes
+Decorate and Serve the Lemon Meringue Cupcakes

-- Once your Swiss meringue is ready, fit a piping bag with a 1M (large star tip) or 809 (plain round tip).
-Fill the piping bag, but try not to be too rough transferring the meringue to the bag, or you'll deflate them.Pipe a mound of Swiss meringue onto each cupcake, making sure to cover the lemon meringue filling.
+- Once the Swiss meringue is ready, fit a piping bag with a 1M (large star tip) or 809 (plain round tip).
+Gently fill the piping bag with the Swiss meringue.

-- Using a butane torch, lower the flame to medium, and toast the exterior of the piped Swiss meringue.
-The meringue is properly torched when it swells, browns, then contracts.
-Serve as is or decorated with lemon slices.
+- Serve the Lemon Meringue Cupcakes as is or decorated with fresh lemon slices.
 Enjoy the Lemon Meringue Cupcakes within 2 days of decorating.
-Store in the refrigerated in an uncovered container.
+Store leftovers in the refrigerated in an uncovered container.

 Notes